-(c) (1)(iii) (B)(1) To process an exception under HSAR 3009.570-2(b)(1), the contracting officer shall submit the request and appropriate documentation through the HCA to Office of the Chief Procurement Officer (OCPO) at PROCUREMENTS UPPORT@ hq.dhs.gov.
+(c)(1)(iii)(B) To process an exception under HSAR 3009.570-2(b)(1), the contracting officer shall submit the request and appropriate documentation through the HCA to Office of the Chief Procurement Officer (OCPO) at

-(2) The cognizant procurement analyst in the OCPO Oversight and Strategic Support Division will process the request through the Office of the Secretary of Homeland Security and, if approved, to the appropriate committees of Congress.
+PROCUREMENTSUPPORT@hq.dhs.gov.
 The contracting officer shall not award a contract to the affected offeror until notified by the OCPO procurement analyst that the exception has been approved and transmitted to Congress.

-CHAPTER 3010 MARKET RESEAR CH
+CHAPTER 3010 MARKET RESEARCH